bugtrons/bugtrons-1/README.md

   <h2 align="center"> 🤔 ABOUT </h2>
 </div>

-#### The BUGTRONS is a student-run contest, originated with the collaboration of two tremendous tech-lead communities, THE ALGORITHMS & DEVSTRONS'.
+#### The BUGTRONS is a student-run contest, organized with the collaboration of two tremendous tech-lead communities:-
+- DEVSTRONS': LEARN | CODE | TRON
+- THE ALGORITHMS: Open Source resource for learning Data Structures & Algorithms and their implementation in any Programming Language

 > **"Competition makes us faster.
 Collaboration makes us better." 💪**